cpp-soc/documentation/source/syslog.md

 ## Context: What is SOC-Syslog?

-SOC-Syslog is a dedicated server in the SOC Network that serves as a central collection point for all Linux-based servers to ingest logs to.
-We use a protocol called RSyslog, an open-source software utility used on UNIX and Unix-like computer systems for forwarding log messages in an IP network.
+SOC-Syslog is a dedicated server in the SOC Network serving as the central collection point for logs from all of our Linux-based servers.
+We use RSyslog, an open-source program for UNIX and Unix-like computer systems, to forward log messages in our IP network.
 After logs are ingested to SOC-Syslog, an application called the Splunk Universal Forwarder forwards all these logs to our Splunk Server for indexing.

 ## Problem Description

 The Security Operations Center was completing a routine search on logs being ingested to our Splunk Server.
-They noticed a decrease in logs being ingested daily.
+We noticed a decrease in the number of daily ingested logs.
 The SOC discovered that on **September 17, 2025**, the Splunk Universal Forwarder stopped forwarding logs from SOC-Syslog to the Splunk Server.

-The SOC decided to remotely SSH into the SOC-Syslog server to check if logs were being successfully sent from the nodes to SOC-Syslog.
-They confirmed that logs stopped forwarding on September 17, 2025.
-By the time the SOC realized there were ingestion issues on SOC-Syslog, it had been a few days since SOC-Syslog was essentially non-operational.
-The server was still online but essentially in a read-only state.
+We SSH'ed into the SOC-Syslog server to check if logs were being sent from the nodes to SOC-Syslog.
+We confirmed the logs stopped being forwarded on September 17, 2025.
+By the time we realized there were ingestion issues on SOC-Syslog, it had been days since SOC-Syslog was non-operational.
+The server was online but essentially in a read-only state.

 ![Zero logs ingested on September 17, 2025](https://www.cppsoc.xyz/assets/documentation/syslog/3.png)